 You can purchase a DJI Care Refresh with the Mini 2 at a cos.
 It provides up to two replacement units within one year due to water damage and collisions.

 Is there a better alternative?

 At this price point?
 Not really.
-But, if you’re willing to spend more, theis the all-around drone for all levels thanks to its safety features, superior photo/video performance, and advanced tracking system.
+But, if you’re willing to spend more, the DJI Mavic Air 2 is the all-around drone for all levels thanks to its safety features, superior photo/video performance, and advanced tracking system.
 But you’re paying nearly double at $799 to pick it up.

 Should you buy it?

 Yes.
 It’s a downright bargain given how easy it is to pilot, as well as the 4K video recording, cinematic quickshot options, and compact size.
 Unlike before, I have more confidence flying it because of OcuSync 2.0 and its upgraded motors.
 It’s the ideal starter drone for those looking to step up their game beyond flying for fun.